 Our daughter sits in Chippewa Square, one of Savannah’s pretty park-like squares, where a Forest Gump scene was filmed in 1994.

-The actual bench where Tom Hank’s, Forest Gump, sat was a movie prop
+The actual bench where Tom Hank’s, Forest Gump, sat was a movie prop,

-and now resides in Savannah History Museum.
+but a replica of that bench now resides in Savannah History Museum.